Measuring Real Activity Management

 Ohio State University (OSU) - Fisher College of Business

-Keywords: Real activity management, real earnings management, earnings management, real activity models, test specification, model specification
+Keywords: Real activity management, real earnings management, earnings management, real activity models, test specification, meet or beat, earnings benchmarks, model specification

 Date posted: March 24, 2011 ; Last revised: August 6, 2016

 © 2016 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollobot1 in 2.141 seconds